 Energy data refers to year 2013.

-On 21 July 2014 the Council of Ministers of Chile approves the Adaptation Plan to Climate Change in Biodiversity as a result of the National Action Plan on Climate Change 2008-2012 (2008) the National Plan of Adaptation to climate Change (2014) and the National Biodiversity Strategy to 2020.
+In July 2014 the Council of Ministers of Chile approves the Adaptation Plan to Climate Change in Biodiversity as a result of the National Action Plan on Climate Change 2008-2012 (PANCC-I) the National Plan of Adaptation to climate Change (2014) and the National Biodiversity Strategy to 2020.

 The National Environment Commission (CONAMA) issued in 2008 the National Climate Change Strategy and the National Action Plan on Climate Change 2008-2012, which includes, as one of its priorities, strategic lines analyzing the potential effects of climate change on biodiversity with focus on ecosystems and potentially more vulnerable species to potential changes in climate during the XXI century.